learn-co-students/sf-web-102819/26-dom-manipulation/README.md

 ### ⚙️ How JavaScript Works

 - JS is a scripting language for the web
+- 🤔 _How is JS loaded in a webpage?_
-- JS is loaded, interpreted, and executed the browser
+- 🤓 JS is loaded, interpreted, and executed the browser
   - Loaded: `.js` files referenced with `<script>` tag in `.html` file
   - Interpreted: Technically _just-in-time compiled_.
 Code gets compiled at run time.
 Scripts are run in order, from top to bottom.
   - Executed: Browser JS engine executes interpreted code after HTML and CSS have been assembled into a web page
 - Similarities and differences with Ruby
   - Data Types
+    - 🤔 _What are the data types of Ruby?
+JavaScript?_
-    - Primitive
+    - 🤓 Primitive
       - Ruby: None, technically (everything's an Object)
       - JS: Number, BigInt, String, Symbol, Boolean, Undefined, Null
-    - Other
+    - 🤓 Other
       - Ruby: Number, String, Symbol, Boolean, Array, Hash
       - JS: Object
   - Building objects